 We initially agreed on an ambitious seven-month adventure.
-However, Finn was particularly hesitant about such a long trip away from home and routine, so we compromised by scaling it back to a more manageable three months during the summer, allowing us to test the waters and adjust as needed.
+However, Finn was particularly hesitant about such a long trip away from home and routine, so we compromised by scaling it back to a more manageable 10.5 weeks during the summer, allowing us to test the waters and adjust as needed.
 Darrel and I had wanted to explore more of Asia, having already traveled extensively through Europe, but the summer monsoon season there made it impractical.
-Instead, we settled on the summer of 2026 (May through August) for our journey, starting with Morocco, a destination we'd planned the previous year before Darrel's meniscus knee surgery forced a postponement, followed by a loop through Europe and ending in the eastern Mediterranean.
+Instead, we settled on the summer of 2026 (May through August) for our journey, starting with Morocco, a destination we'd planned last year before Darrel's meniscus knee surgery forced a postponement, followed by a loop through Europe and ending in the eastern Mediterranean.

 → Marrakesh/Agafay Desert (Morocco)